santhoshraje/google-bot/README.md

 </a>

 Telegram bot with cool features like:
+ - RSS Engine
     - Periodically receiving trending searches from google Singapore
     - Periodically receiving trending searches from google USA